nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/FORMS_USEREF.md

 ## Goal

-In this chapter, you are going to write a components whose reposibility to is create a new employee record and assigns that employee to a location.
+In this chapter, you are going to write a component whose responsibility is to create a new employee record and assign that employee to a location.

 ## New Concepts